mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

    a feature of MsPASS and not something you will find in the MongoDB documentation.
 Both define configurations defined in the start-mspass.sh script used to launch each container.
-To see exactly what each do look at the contents of start-mspass.sh found `here <https://github.com/mspass-team/mspass/blob/extend_normalization_options/scripts/start-mspass.sh>`__.
+To see exactly what each do look at the contents of start-mspass.sh found `here <https://github.com/mspass-team/mspass/blob/master/scripts/start-mspass.sh>`__.
 *  Sharding adds complexity to a setup and run time environment that should not be taken lightly.
 In general, we would recommend avoiding it unless you have a production workflow you find limited by database transactions.
-Our example below and with start-mspass.sh provide a starting point to implement a sharded cluster.
-That should, however, be viewed only as a supplement the MongoDB documentation on sharding easily found by a web search.

 Example 4:  All-in-one desktop setup
 ---------------------------------------
-We leave the special case we call "all-in-one" until now even though virtually all MsPASS users will likely first use it in that mode.
+We left the special case we call "all-in-one" until now even though virtually all MsPASS users will likely first use it in that mode.
 The reason is that although
 it is implemented through the same master script (start-msspas.sh), it is a special case that might be confusing if we had started there.
-That is, because the framework is primarily designed for running on a cluster running on a desktop has to simulate elements of cluster.
+That is, because the framework is primarily designed for running on a cluster running on a desktop has to simulate elements of a cluster.
 That said, the following figure illustrates an abstraction of the all-in-one mode with symbols the same as the examples above: